fingerprintjs/fingerprint-pro-server-api-python-sdk/contributing.md

 Pre-release will be created after merging pr to the `dev` branch and running the `release` workflow.

 Python uses PEP 440 for versions format, so we convert a pre-release version from semver to PEP 440 in the `./generate.sh`.

+This is a version for testing a new release flow